System Design Load (SDL)

 - System-based design loads for sizing and selecting system fans, central cooling and heating coils, air terminal equipment, space heating coils, preheat coils, and central chiller.

-- Uses ASHRAE®1-endorsed Transfer Function cooling load calculation procedure and ASHRAE clear sky solar algorithms.
+- Uses ASHRAE® Heat Balance cooling load calculation procedure and ASHRAE clear sky solar algorithms.

-- Uses ASHRAE procedure for heating load calculations.
+- Uses ASHRAE procedure for peak heating load calculations.

 - Permits scheduling of cooling and heating equipment operation from 1 to 24 hours per day.